afrgafrg/nightgamesmod/README.md

 1. **DONE** Make the night-time match loop explicit.

+   **DONE** Kludge combat into compatibility with the match loop so I can playtest.

 1. Make the combat loop explicit.

 1. Make the daytime loop explicit.